COMMODITIES-Oil, metals post stellar 2016 gains on output cuts, demand hopes

 Crude oil output cuts announced by OPEC, stronger-than-expected demand in top commodities market China and expectations of higher infrastructure spending in the United States after the victory of Republican candidate Donald Trump all boosted prices.

-U.S. benchmark West Texas Intermediate (WTI) and global benchmark Brent futures were steady in afternoon trading on the New York Mercantile Exchange, heading for their largest annual gains in seven years.

-Brent has risen about 50 percent this year and WTI has climbed around 43 percent, the sharpest gains since 2009, when Brent and WTI rose 78 percent and 71 percent, respectively.

-Looking forward, oil prices should gradually rise towards $60 a barrel by end-2017, a Reuters survey found, but gains will be capped by a stronger dollar, more U.S. oil exports and the possibility that some OPEC members will not meet their agreed cuts.
+Looking forward, oil prices should gradually rise towards $60 a barrel by end-2017, a Reuters survey found, but gains will be capped by a strong dollar, more U.S. oil exports and the possibility that some OPEC members won't meet their agreed cuts.

 "Accelerating non-OPEC (production) declines and OPEC's decision to cut were key to the price rise in 2016," Energy Aspects analyst Nevyn Nah said, while robust demand growth also helped support prices.